If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Venture Capital

-Venture capitalists invest in start up companies.
-They are looking for promising ideas that could potentially grow into big businesses.
+Venture capitalists invest in start-up companies, looking for promising ideas that could potentially grow into big businesses.

 Angel Investors